KittyGiraudel/sass-guidelines/index.md

 Mixins are one of the most used features from the whole Sass language.
 They are the key to re-usability and DRY components.
 And for good reason: mixins allow authors to define styles that can be re-used throughout the stylesheet without needing to resort to non-semantic classes such as `.float-left`.

 They can contain full CSS rules and pretty much everything that is allowed anywhere in a Sass document.
-They can even take arguments in just like functions.
+They can even take arguments, just like functions.
 Needless to say, the possibilities are endless.

-Though I feel I must warn you against abusing the power of mixins.
+But I feel I must warn you against abusing the power of mixins.
 Again, the keyword here is *simplicity*.
-It might be tempting to build extremely powerful mixins with massive logic.
-It is called over-engineering and most developers suffer from it.
-Do not over think your code, and above all keep it simple.
-If a mixin ends up being longer than 20 lines or so, then it should be either split into smaller chunks or completely revisited.
+It might be tempting to build extremely powerful mixins with massive amounts of logic.
+It's called over-engineering and most developers suffer from it.
+Don't over think your code, and above all keep it simple.
+If a mixin ends up being longer than 20 lines or so, then it should be either split into smaller chunks or completely revised.